A cell decomposition of the Fulton MacPherson operad: Introduction

 Let us go back to the full moduli space $FM'_k=F_k(\bcc )/(\bcc \rtimes \R^+)$.
 This admits a compactification $FM(k)$, the Fulton MacPherson space, defined essentially by Axelrod and Singer \cite{AxSing}, that is a real manifold with corners.
 For details we refer to section \ref{sec:fulton}.
+Roughly speaking the boundary of $FM$ consists of configurations where points are allowed to come together recursively.
 The collection of the spaces $FM(k)$ forms a topological $E_2$ operad, the Fulton MacPherson operad, that was first defined by Getzler-Jones in \cite{GJ}.
 In a sense this is the smallest topological $E_2$ operad.
-Together with its higher $E_n$ analogues, it is a fundamental tool in the embedding calculus, see for example \cite{Turchin}.
+The operad composition $x \circ_i y$ in $FM$ replaces the $i$-th point of $x$ by an infinitesimal rescaled version of $y$.
+Together with its higher $E_n$ analogues, $FM$ it is a fundamental tool in the embedding calculus, see for example \cite{Turchin}.
 What is the connection between the cacti complexes $\C_k$ and the Fulton Mac Pherson operad $FM$ ?
-Kontsevich and Soibelman formulated almost 20 years ago a conjecture that we call the metatree conjecture. \begin{Conj} (Kontsevich-Soibelman \cite{KS}) \ben \item The space $FM(k)$ admits a regular decomposition into cells indexed by trees with edges of two colours, and vertices labelled by cells of $\C_k$, equivariant with respect to the action of the symmetric group $\Sigma_k$. \item The operad composition along of a product of cells is a cell. \item The $E_2$ operad of cellular chains $C_*(FM)$ is isomorphic to the standard operad resolution $\Omega B(C_*(\C))$. \een \end{Conj} The trees in the conjecture are called {\em metatrees} by Kontsevich-Soibelman, because they correspond to trees with vertices labelled by trees, that in turn have vertices labelled by cacti cells.
-The functor $B$ is the algebraic bar construction of an operad, that is cooperad, and $\Omega$ is the dual cobar construction of a cooperad, that is an operad \cite{Benoit}.
+Our main result is the following theorem: \begin{Thm} \ben \item The space $FM(k)$ admits a regular CW decomposition into cells indexed by trees with $k$ leaves, edges of two colours, and vertices labelled by cells of $\C$, equivariant with respect to the action of the symmetric group $\Sigma_k$. \item The operad composition along of a product of cells is a cell. \item The $E_2$ operad of cellular chains $C_*(FM)$ is isomorphic to the standard operad resolution $\Omega B(C_*(\C))$. \een \end{Thm} This result is partially motivated by a conjecture of Kontsevich-Soibelman \cite{KS} stating that a similar cellular decomposition exists, if the operad $C_*(\C)$ is replaced by the so called minimal operad $\mathcal{M}$.
+Actually $\C_*(C)$ has much less generators than $\mathcal{M}$, and so the number of our cells is much smaller than that conjectured by Kontsevich-Soibelman.
+We expect our decomposition to be the smallest combinatorial decomposition of the Fulton MacPherson operad.
+We call trees in Theorem \ref{princ} {\em metatrees}, following the terminology by Kontsevich-Soibelman, because they correspond to trees with vertices labelled by trees, that in turn have vertices labelled by cacti cells.
+The functor $B$ is the algebraic bar construction of an operad, that is a cooperad, and $\Omega$ is the dual cobar construction of a cooperad, that is an operad \cite{Benoit}.
 Both construction can be described by labelled trees, and so the standard resolution $\Omega B O$ of an algebraic operad $O$ can be described in terms of metatrees with labels in $O$.
-Therefore condition 3) of the conjecture is about differentials, see section \ref{sec:fulton} for details.
+Therefore condition 3) of the Theorem is about differentials, see section \ref{sec:fulton} for details.
+In particular we are able to list the cells contained in the boundary of a given cell.

 Recall that in the category of topological operads a standard resolution is provided by the Boardman-Vogt construction $W$ \cite{BV}.
 This has been generalized to other categories by Berger and Moerdijk \cite{BM}, so that it coincides with $\Omega B$ for algebraic operads.
 The resolutions are compatible with the chain functor, in the sense that if $P$ is a cellular topological operad (i.e. the structure maps are cellular), then $WP$ is also a cellular topological operad, and $C_*(WP) \cong \Omega B(C_*(P))$.